amboxer21/CustomPythonDecorators/README.md

 # CustomPythonDecorators
-The are custom Python decorators I wrote to restrict method arguments to a specific type.
+These are custom Python decorators I wrote to restrict method arguments to a specific type.
 If you pass an argument other than what the decorator allows, it will raise a TypeError exception.
+These decorators also ensure that you are calling the decorator on an instance method of a class.

 **Examples:**